 What Is the 20% Rule for SBA Loans?

 According to official SBA guidelines, this guarantee is a legal commitment from the borrower to repay the loan if the business is unable to do so.
-It guarantees that those with significant ownership have a vested interest in the loan's success.
+It ensures that those with significant ownership have a vested interest in the loan's success.
 If multiple owners meet or exceed the 20% threshold, each one must sign the guarantees as part of the loan eligibility process.

 How Much Is the Payment on a $1,000,000 Business Loan?